newchuyalong/libgdx-learning/Spritebatch,-Textureregions,-and-Sprites.md

 Blending is enabled by default.
 This means that when a texture is drawn, translucent portions of the texture are merged with pixels already on the screen at that location.

 When blending is disabled, anything already on the screen at that location is replaced by the texture.
 This is more efficient, so blending should always be disabled unless it is needed.
-Eg, when drawing a large background image over the whole screen, a performance boost can be gained by first disabling blending:
+E.g., when drawing a large background image over the whole screen, a performance boost can be gained by first disabling blending:

 ```java
 Gdx.gl.glClear(GL10.GL_COLOR_BUFFER_BIT); // This cryptic line clears the screen.